JamesLong595/Beer_DB/README.md

+This was an individual project for ISM6218 Advanced Database Management at USF.
 This project entailed the redesign, extension, implementation, bulk loading, and optimization of an Oracle SQL database that had a flawed schema and corrupt data.
 Python/Spyder and Oracle SQL Developer were the primary tools.